hep-lbdl/ColorFlowTagging/README.md

 Can we do (much) better than that?
 What is there to learn?

 ## Event Generation
+For more in depth explanation of each step look into each directory specifically.
+The overview is as follows
 1. The first step is to generate .lhe events with the Higgs boson decay products.
+    This step is yet to fully added into the framework.

     This is then fed to Pythia in (2).
 There is a script in EventGen called HiggsGun.C.
     This generates both the signal ("singlet") and background ("octet") configurations.